We want to make buying a home as easy as possible.

 Credit Score: Credit scoring has a direct effect on how much you can finance to buy a home, as well as the interest you will pay on that loan.

 A lender will look not only at your outstanding obligations, but also how you are paying those obligations.
-They will also look at balances to limits and any derogatory information or judgements.
+They will also look at balances to limits and any derogatory information or judgments.
 You are able to obtain a free credit report each year at www.annualcreditreport.com.
 There you can check for any incorrect information and get an idea of where your credit profile stands.

 The mortgage process seems complicated, but it doesn't have many steps.
 Here is a sample process: